Biomimicry and sustainable mobility: moving sustainably thanks to the living

 Life is the fruit of 3.8 billion years of R&D, thanks to evolution.
 Living beings are highly adapted to their current environment because their properties, mechanisms and functions have survived where others have disappeared.

-Living organisms have colonized very varied environments, and face very diverse challenges: mass reduction, heat conservation, communication, reduction of vibrations, friction, energy storage, mechanical resistance, detection, flow management etc. We can therefore draw inspiration from them to meet many challenges, including the development of robust, safe and efficient means of transport.
+Living organisms have colonised a wide variety of environments, and face very diverse challenges: mass reduction, heat conservation, communication, reduction of vibrations, friction, energy storage, mechanical resistance, detection, flow management, etc. We can therefore draw inspiration from them to meet many challenges, including the development of robust, safe and efficient means of transport.

 It is possible to draw inspiration from the living on several scales: living organisms, but also behaviors, and entire ecosystems.
 The possibilities are almost endless!